shmcminn/AU-data-spring2021/README.md

 * Speak the language of reporters and technologists who use data to tell stories
 * Identify common problems with data and think critically about its use in news reporting

-Special thank you to [Rachel Shorey](https://github.com/rshorey/digitalframeworks-spring18) of The New York Times for contributions to this class and its syllabus.
+Special thank you to [Rachel Shorey](https://github.com/rshorey/digitalframeworks-spring18) of The New York Times for contributions to the class materials and its syllabus.

 ### Expectations